Policy Overview

 • ETS extension to buildings and road transportation sectors: A separate EU ETS, dubbed ETS2, was proposed for these sectors from 2026 applying to fuels used commercially and privately.

-EU Parliament Proposal
+EU Parliament Position

-The EU Parliament’s proposal for the EU ETS extension weakened several elements of the EU Commission’s proposal, but strengthened the extension to the maritime sector.
+The EU Parliament’s proposal for EU ETS extension weakened several elements of the EU Commission’s proposal, but strengthened the extension to the maritime sector.

 • The extension to the maritime sector: EU Parliament proposed to include intra-EU shipping without free allowances from 2024.
 This extends to international (extra-EU) shipping in 2027 with possible exemptions based on bilateral agreements or third country carbon pricing, a significant increase in ambition compared to the Commission proposal.

-• The extension to road transport and heating: A separate EU ETS for commercial road transport and heating is proposed to be introduced from 2025, not applying to private transport and heating until 2029, alongside a price ceiling.
+• The extension to road transport and heating: A separate EU ETS for commercial road transport and heating was proposed to be introduced from 2025, not applying to private transport and heating until 2029, alongside a price ceiling.
 This is a significant weakening of the EU Commission’s proposal.

 • The EU ETS aviation sector reform: The Parliament proposed an enlarged scope to all flights departing from European Economic Area airports from a year after new rules are enforced, with a phase out of free allowances by 2025.
 However, free emissions permits would be allocated based on industry use of sustainable aviation fuels after 2025.